lucmult/closure_js_modules/README.md

 1 error(s), 0 warning(s), 96.6% typed
 ```

 ## Background Information

 We're gradually migrating our JS code to JS modules.
-To be able graudally
+To be able gradually
 migrate to modules we're generating the JS modules from the traditional scripts
 and keeping the traditional script running until all files have JS modules when
 we'll be able to switch to JS modules.

 We also use Closure externs to isolate our background page implementation from
 the foreground page.
 Basically foreground page can't instantiate
-objects/implmentation from background page (and vice-versa).
+objects/implementation from background page (and vice-versa).
 However some types
 are shared by both so to allow the type checking via Closure compiler we
-specificy such types in externs.
+specify such types in externs.
 Some libraries/functions used by both
 (foreground and background) live in the "common" directory.

 ## Reproducing locally